MathStuff/Matrices/README.md

 C.floorForm #Returns the same matrix as "intForm"

-C.roundForm(decimal=n) #Returns a matrix of elements' rounded up to n decimal digits
+C.roundForm(n) #Returns a matrix of elements' rounded up to n decimal digits

 C.uptri #Returns the upper triangular form of the matrix